Meet Karen DeBonis

 In the meantime, thanks for stopping by!

 Karen DeBonis has a thirty-year career in health promotion, involving public speaking, media appearances, group facilitation, teaching, and program development.
 Twenty years ago, after her eleven-year-old son was diagnosed with a brain tumor, she added writing to her resume.
-Those early pages are now a transformational memoir about a woman’s quest for authenticity and the courage to speak her truth.
+Those early pages are now a transformational memoir about a woman’s deeply ingrained need to please that inhibits her from probing her son’s mysterious deterioration, with life-threatening consequences for them both.

-Portrait of a People-Pleaser and the Son Who Paid the Price, is currently available for representation.
+Too Nice: My Life of Not Speaking Up and the Son Who Paid the Price, is currently available for representation.

 Karen expands her reach through her blog, website, social media presence, and published essays.
 Her N.Y.
 Times Tiny Love Story, My Son the Homeowner, appeared in the Times’ 2020 anthology.
 In addition, she writes a quarterly essay for Writers in the Storm, an award-winning blog, and has been featured on podcasts and interviews.